shpetimselaci/codenotary-fullstack-challenge/README.md

 ## Tech stack

-- React.js for the frontend
+- React.js for the frontend & TRPC
-- Node.js with Hono on the backend
+- Node.js with TRPC
 - ImmuDB for the database
 - Docker & docker compose to run everything via one command